To get the most out of EQ in your mixes, you must understand the different types of EQs.

 When To Use Active EQ In Mixing & Mastering?

-The best way to use Active EQ when mixing or mastering is when you want to boost certain frequencies.
+The best way to use Active EQ when mixing or mastering is to boost certain frequencies.
 In other words, use active or additive EQ if you feel that your sound is missing some necessary coloration in a specific frequency range.

 For example, you might use Active EQ on a dull vocal by pulling the 10kHz frequency up just a little bit to give it some air.
 In the same sense, you might use an Active EQ on a kick drum to give it some punch and girth by boosting 60Hz.

 In mastering, you should be very careful when using Active EQ, as every frequency you alter affects the entire mix.
-If you notice that there is something missing in a particular instrument, it is better to go back and use Active EQ in your mix before mastering.
+If you notice that something is missing in a particular instrument, it is better to go back and use Active EQ in your mix before mastering.

 When To Use Passive EQ In Mixing & Mastering?

-Passive EQs are extremely useful for vocals, electric guitars, pianos, live strings, or other acoustic instruments but also in the mastering.
-They often have warm and broad low-end characteristics without any punchiness or cloudiness, as well as silky highs without sibilance or harshness.
+Passive EQs are handy for vocals, electric guitars, pianos, live strings, or other acoustic instruments and mastering.
+They often have warm and broad low-end characteristics without any punchiness or cloudiness and silky highs without sibilance or harshness.

 Because they don’t have very steep filter curves, we wouldn’t recommend using them for any type of clean-up EQ work.

-In the mastering game, passive EQs are especially useful.
+In the mastering game, passive EQs are beneficial.
 In most professional mastering studios around the world, you’ll find some version of the Manley Labs Massive Passive EQ.

 Mastering engineers love this EQ and other passive EQs for mastering, as they help make broad, sweeping changes to a mix without introducing phase.
 Plus, they have a much more natural sound, which is excellent for retaining musicality in a mix, even when slight changes are made.